 Since that fateful job interview with Amazon Web Services that went awry four years ago (promise, ill blog about this separately), I’ve made a conscious decision to reinvent myself, make myself more relevant to the changing tech landscape.
 Prior to that, I have been with a huge global IT consulting firm with absolutely no idea on what’s happening in tech, which made me into a very outdated professional as one can be in this industry.
 Shortly after leaving that consulting firm, i’ve kick started my journey back to becoming what I am now, a software engineer, with specialization on DevOps/Site Reliability Engineering, and all things cloud.
 I’m very proud of what I’ve accomplished, and believe that i’ve truly #hitrefresh on my career.
 Which leads me to the next thing…

 As of yesterday, I’ve tendered my resignation from said healthcare SaaS company, and am finally joining my dream organisation since I started working, NASDAQ: MSFT, or Microsoft Corporation.
 And I’m happy that I didn’t have to ditch an ounce of my technical self to get there.
 I’m taking up a Field Engineering role in their Modern Applications Domain - as a DevOps specialist slash Software Engineer.
-Which tells me that they finally understood that none of their partners (at least here in AU) get what DevOps culture is, or what Site Reliability Engineering as a discipline is.
-And they’re taking things into their own hands.
-One step closer to AWS, at last.
+Which tells me that they want their teaching their customers to start using the cloud the right way.

-I’m optimistic, but cautious, as I’ve heard alot of not so good things with regards to Microsoft’s consulting arm.
-Microsoft’s consulting arm, as far as I know, is a for-profit organisation (like my ye old IT global consulting company from a previous life).
+I’m optimistic, but cautious, as I’ve been in consulting organisations before, which do not foster customer obsession (like my ye old IT global consulting company from a previous life).
 Which normally translates to KPIs around billable hours - not exactly the best KPI to encourage customer obsession and innovation.
-Contrast with AWS’ consulting/architecture arm, is not, and is solely goaled towards getting their customers to build stuff on their cloud the right way, and the cheapest way as well.
+Some consulting organisations though, have realised this - AWS’ consulting/architecture arm, , and is solely goaled towards getting their customers to build stuff on their cloud the right way, and the cheapest way as well.
 I’ve heard rumors that anyone in AWS’ architecture/consulting team is goaled towards lowering their customers’ spend on AWS.
-That’s f**ng crazy.
-I wonder if Microsoft has learned anything?
-We’ll see…
+Not sure how much of that is substantiated…